liferay/liferay-docs/develop/tutorials/articles/195-forms/01-creating-form-field-types.markdown

     }

-Here you're declaring the templating language (Soy closure templates), the template namespace (`ddm.time`), and pointing to the location of the templates within your module (`/META-INF/resource/time.soy`).
+Here you're setting the templating language (Soy closure templates), the template namespace (`ddm.time`), and pointing to the location of the templates within your module (`/META-INF/resource/time.soy`).